 Katedros Square and the Castle hill area

 The heart of Senamiestis is Gediminas hill which is crowned by the Upper Castle (14th-15th centuries).
-A single red tower is rebuilt and it provides good skyline views of the city and also hosts a small museum.
+A single red tower has been rebuilt.
+It provides good skyline views of the city and also hosts a small museum.

-At the bottom of the hill lies Cathedral square with white Neoclassical Vilnius Cathedral.
-The recently rebuilt controversial Palace of the Grand Dukes is nearby, showing the original ruined basement and quite plain interiors supposed to represent various ages (with archeological finds and plaques on the Grand Duchy).
-It evokes mixed opinions especially due to high costs and dubious cultural value.
-The palace arsenal (authentic) houses the National Museum, its halls providing a brief introduction of select features of Lithuanian history and culture.
+At the bottom of the hill lies the Cathedral square with a white Neoclassical Vilnius Cathedral.
+The recently-rebuilt controversial Palace of the Grand Dukes is nearby, showing the original ruined basement and quite plain interiors, supposed to represent various ages (supplemented by the archeological finds and plaques on the Grand Duchy).
+The buildings evokes mixed opinions mainly due to its high costs and dubious cultural value.
+The Palace Arsenal (authentic) houses the National Museum, its halls providing a brief introduction to select features of Lithuanian history and culture.
 Once walled and more extensive, this complex used to be the Grand Duchy's heart.

-Nearby green area consists of two separate parks: Bernardine garden and Kalnų (Hill) park.
-In the Hill Park, one may ascend the Three Crosses hill crowned by a sculpture of three crosses by Anton Wiwulski (1916) reminding of the Christian martyrs killed here by the Pagans in the 14th century.
-Demolished by the Soviets in 1950 they were hastily rebuilt in 1989.
+The nearby green area consists of two separate parks: the Bernardine Farden and Kalnų (Hill) park.
+In the Hill Park, one may ascend the Three Crosses hill crowned by a sculpture of three crosses by Anton Wiwulski (1916), reminding of the Christian martyrs killed here by the Pagans in the 14th century.
+Demolished by the Soviets in 1950s, they crosses were hastily rebuilt in 1989.

-To the south of Bernardine garden is one of the most beautiful churches in Vilnius the Saint Ann church as well as Saint Francis of Assisi church and monastery.
-Not far away is a large white Rusian Orthodox church – this cathedral is the center of Russian Orthodoxy in Lithuania.
+To the south of Bernardine garden stands the Saint Ann church, one of the most beautiful churches in Vilnius, as well as Saint Francis of Assisi church and monastery.
+Not far away is a large white Rusian Orthodox cathedral – the center of Russian Orthodoxy in Lithuania.

 The Old Town itself lies to the west of these religious buildings.
 It includes many other elaborate churches with baroque style of 1600s-1700s being the most prevalent one.
-The old town is crisscrossed by narrow streets.
-Behind the buildings there lie courtyards, some of them may still be used to go from one street to another while others are closed off by their owners.
+The Old Town is crisscrossed by narrow streets.
+Behind the buildings there lie courtyards, some of them still used to go from one street to another, while others are closed off by their owners.

 Rotušės Square and the Gate of Dawn area

-Another main square is Rotušės square (City Hall square) where a former city hall stands (the two floored towerless white building is humble by western standards).
+Another main square is the Rotušės square (City Hall square) where a former city hall stands (the two-floored towerless white building is humble by western standards).
 The domed Saint Casimir church and Saint Nicholas Orthodox Church are among the buildings surrounding the square.

 Subačiaus street branches from Aušros vartų street.
 It passes the Artillery fortress.
 According to myths,a basilisk used to live in nearby cellars.
-In the end of Subačiaus street, there are two tall towers of Missionary church not reopened since Soviet closure and Holy Heart church that is closed as well.
-Beyond it, you may see great skyline views of the city.
+At the end of the Subačiaus street, there are two tall towers of the Missionary church not reopened since Soviet closure and the Holy Heart church that is closed as well.
+Beyond it, you may enjoy great skyline views of the city.